 Photo credit: Travis Cottrell Newton PR

 Costumes for the London Marathon are in very high demand, and we often have a waiting list of runners hoping to run in a costume – so if you want to complete this iconic rhino challenge, make sure you get your application in early!
-Contact Rosie (email@example.com) for more information about running the London Marathon with Save the Rhino.
+Contact Susie (email@example.com) for more information about running the London Marathon with Save the Rhino.

 Cathy Dean, Save the Rhino Director and veteran of many costume marathons and ultra-marathons, answers your questions: